72% of customers will share a positive experience with 6 or more people.

 How to gain more value from promoters

-When done right, promoters can generate a constant flow of new customers for you.
-In turn, these customers can become promoters themselves when you continue to nurture them.
+When properly guided, promoters can generate a constant flow of new customers for you.
+In turn, these customers can become promoters themselves if you continue to nurture them.

 For instance, you can implement a referral program only available to buyers after a certain number of purchases.